Rent an affordable home with Sage Homes

-Sage homes are high quality, energy efficient and affordable to rent.
-We work closely with local councils to help people off their housing waiting lists and into a new stable home.
+We offer affordable homes to rent in safe and environmentally friendly places where people can flourish.
+We work closely with local councils to help people get off housing waiting lists and into a new home.

-Sage takes its responsibility as a landlord very seriously.
-We work closely with our customers to understand their situation and ensure that they’re set up in their home for the long term.
 As the landlord, we are ultimately responsible for and accountable to, our customers.
-We also work closely with Housing Association partners to deliver the necessary services to our customers.
-Our primary partners Places for People and Optivo, are very experienced, highly respected and share their customer service performance openly.
-Like our partners, Sage also publishes its performance in customer service each year in our Customer Annual Report.
+We also work closely with housing association partners to deliver the necessary services to our customers.
+Our primary partner, Southern Housing, is experienced and highly respected and also share their customer service performance openly.

 Who is eligible?

-Although anyone can apply for an affordable house or a housing association home, there are criteria you will need to fit to be offered one to live in.
+Although anyone can apply for an affordable house or a housing association home, there are criteria you will need to fit to be offered one.
 For example, because these homes are for people who need them most, you may find your local council reserves a percentage of the homes it has available for housing the homeless, those in recovery from drug or alcohol abuse, or young mothers.
-This might mean the waiting list is longer in your area if you don’t fall into the priority categories.
+This might mean the waiting list is longer in your area if you don’t fall into these priority categories.

 How do I apply for an affordable home?

 You can apply for affordable housing through your local council, which is also known more formally as a local authority (because it’s a government body local to the residents it works for).